Blog

 Don’t risk buying a lemon.
 Make Sure to Conduct a Home Inspection

-So, you’ve made an offer with Home Inspection contingency; it was accepted, and now your next task is to have the home inspected.
+So, you’ve made an offer with a Home Inspection contingency; it was accepted, and now your next task is to have the home inspected.

 Is the home inspection necessary?
 I always recommend to my buyers to have one.
 The Home Inspection will not only allow you to make sure that the house you are buying has fewer defects as possible but will also give you an opportunity to renegotiate the price offered for the home, ask the sellers to cover repairs, or even, in some cases, walk away from the deal.
-I as your agent will advise you on the best course of action once the report is filed.

 How to Choose a Home Inspector